Keio Shonan-Fujisawa Junior and Senior High School: Student life

 Most students live in Kanagawa Prefecture and the typical commuting time is 90 minutes.
 About a quarter of the students are returnees who have lived abroad in various countries.
 Some of these students have a high English language proficiency, and the school emphasizes English education as well as information technology in its curriculum.

 The school operates on a trimester system with a five-week summer vacation and a three-week break at the end spanning late December and early January.

 Like other university-attached private high schools in Japan, students in their final year of high school are exempt from taking entrance exams in order to enter the affiliated university.
 Students in their last year can specify which Keio University faculty they wish to enter and are granted admission to a specific faculty dependent on their academic grades and other intangibles.
 This frees up enormous amounts of time for extracurricular activities.
 Most students belong to clubs of some sort (sports, music, arts, dance, etc.) and will typically spend 6 to 15 hours a week on club pursuits.

 The school is co-educational and the number of boys and girls is effectively equal.

-Most of the teaching staff are Keio University graduates, many with master's degrees, which is unusual among secondary educators in Japan.